kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 Being part of an organization which has a clear and steady vision and a focus on quality, innovation and customer satisfaction.

 ### FREQUENT VISION OR RULES CHANGES
 > Organization is considered to too often change its vision, rules, or policies.
 This can lead to a feeling among employees that the organization is not stable and is not able to stick with one strategy or direction.
-It can also cause confusion regarding what the focus of the organization is and if it is supposed to achieve success.
+It can also cause confusion around the focus of the organization and the definition of success.

 __Exemplary statements reported by employees:__